 The value indicator is a pointer which designates the main value of the gauge.
 There are several types of value indicators.
-Set the required one by using the type option, and then specify the options that are specific to this type, if needed.
-To learn the options that can be specified for a particular type, refer to one of the following sections.
+Set the required one by using the type property, and then specify the properties that are specific to this type, if needed.
+To learn the properties that can be specified for a particular type, refer to one of the following sections.

 Specifies the orientation of the rangeBar indicator.
-Applies only if the geometry.orientation option is "vertical".
+Applies only if the geometry.orientation property is "vertical".

 Specifies the distance between the needle and the center of a gauge for the indicator of a needle-like type.

-When you use a twoColorNeedle indicator, define the colors for it using the color and secondColor options.
-The color option sets the color for the base of the needle.
-The secondColor option sets the color for the tip of the needle.
+When you use a twoColorNeedle indicator, define the colors for it using the color and secondColor properties.
+The color property sets the color for the base of the needle.
+The secondColor property sets the color for the tip of the needle.